RMS-DAIM/introduction-to-image-analysis/README.md

 # Program

-**Please note that all catering, as well as attendance of the social on the evening of the 21st, is covered by your registration fee.**
+**Please note that all catering, as well as attendance of the social on the evening of the 8th, is covered by your registration fee.**

 <table style="width:100%">
 	<tbody>
 		<tr>
-			<th colspan=3>Monday, October 21st 2024</th>
+			<th colspan=3>Tuesday, April 8th 2025</th>
 		</tr>
 		<tr>
 			<td>09:30 - 10:30</td>